 If hole number 6 makes you nervous, you'll enjoy holes like number 14, which Napieralski says is one of the prettiest.
 "It's another par 5 and it's got a huge lake around the whole left-hand side."
 And their signature hole, number 5, is another place you can practice your inner Zen.
 Called the HeatherHole, because it was covered with mounds of heather when the course was designed, this is another area of the course whose beauty is easy to soak in.

 On-site restaurant: Players Lounge.
-"We have great beers on tap, a lot of wraps, and our smokehouse burger is good.
-I eat too many of them!" says Napieralski.
+"We have great beers on tap, a lot of wraps, and our smokehouse burger is great," says Napieralski.
 Friday nights feature a fish fry with dollar drafts and wine, as well as live entertainment.

 Local Tip: If you're headed to downtown Bay City, stop at Old City Hall for dinner.
 It features casual fine dining on one side and a tavern on the other.
 With 30 beers on tap, over 100 wines, and tasty cuisine from around the world, it's well worth a visit.